 - Utilization of ongoing online reputation monitoring services; and

 - Type of attorney fee structure.

 In this article, you will learn about the factors that determine how much an online extortion lawyer costs, how different attorney fee structures can impact costs, and how much online extortion and sextortion matters cost at Minc Law.

 What Factors Determine the Cost of an Online Sextortion or Extortion Lawyer?

-In our article, How Much Does a Defamation Lawsuit Cost?, we explain that there are no one-size-fits-all answers for determining the total cost of a lawsuit.
+In our article, How Much Does a Defamation Lawsuit Cost?, an experienced defamation and extortion lawyer explains that there are no one-size-fits-all answers for determining the total cost of a lawsuit.
 Online extortion and sextortion cases are no exception to this rule.

 There are, however, some common factors that contribute to the cost of any matter.
 Some factors are unique to extortion cases and others revolve around the form of fee structure as well as the attorney with whom you are working.